AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 return your data to you in this format.
 We will start from fastq files.

-### Step 1: Set up your output directory
+### Step 1: Get to the scRNA-seq directory

-As described in a previous module, we'll make a directory from command line for us to store our output data in.
-Make sure that your current directory is `kitematic/scRNA-seq`.
+Before you run the command below, you need to make your current directory:
+`kitematic/scRNA-seq`.
+To do this, use the `Terminal` command line.
 Remember to use `ls` and `cd` to help get you there.

+### Step 2: Set up your output directory

+Now that we are in `kitematic/scRNA-seq`, we'll make a directory from for us to store our output data in.
+In `Terminal`, copy, paste, and run the following command:
 ```
 mkdir alevin_output
 ```

-### Step 2: Index the mouse transcriptome with Salmon
+### Step 3: Index the mouse transcriptome with Salmon

 Before you can quantify with Salmon and [Alevin](https://www.biorxiv.org/content/10.1101/335000v2), we need a transcriptome